davidmartinezros/test-ups/README.md

 # MAX Drive

+## Introduction

 A secure link sharing service based on Java/Spring.
 All files are stored encrypted.
 Large uploads are handled by [ng-flow](https://github.com/flowjs/ng-flow) and [flow.js](https://github.com/flowjs/flow.js)

+## Description

+This application uses ng-flow (the file uploader) client connected to a MAX Spring-based application.

+It implements a file uploader Java resource/service that handles the required functions of the ng-flow client library.
+It will save all uploaded chunks/files into the service home filebucket directory, or local test directory in development mode.

+1. The ng-flow client will retrieve a new flow identifier from the server at the start of an upload.
+There is a REST API method that handles returning a random UUID generated server-side.

+2. The client will test if a chunk has already been uploaded returning 502 if it hasn't.

+3. If the test returns a 502, the client will do a Multipart POST with a 1MB chunk of data as the next file chunk.
+This chunk will be saved off to a chunk temp file.

+4. The application tracks which chunks received, and which ones haven't, in a temporary MongoDb document.

+5. Once the last chunk arrives the application will merge them back into the original file and delete the temporary chunks.

 ## Installation